gaogaotiantian/fir/readme.txt

 for deterministic algorithm.
 You can test your AI using this mode to see it's actual situation read ability.

+Evaluation mode is available now.
+You can evaluate an arbitrary number of AIs in this mode. "./game.out 2 3 7 -e:1 -t:100" will evaluate AI number 2 3 7
+competing with each other 100 times and see the win rate. -s -p -b -r do not have effects in this mode.

 Possible Arguments:
 args (default) | Description
 -s:* (1)       | sleeptime between moves
--p:* (1)       | whether to print board, only accept 0/1 -n:* (1)       | whether to play in normal mode, only accept 0/1 -r:* (1)       | whether to random the first play AI, only accept 0/1
+-p:* (1)       | whether to print board, only accept 0/1 -n:* (1)       | whether to play in normal mode, only accept 0/1 -r:* (1)       | whether to random the first play AI, only accept 0/1 -e:* (0)       | whether to use evaluation mode

-Current ID assigning:
+-t:* (0)       | repeat times in evaluation mode Current ID assigning: example:1 gaogaotiantian:2
-example:1
-gaogaotiantian:2